alexey-martynov/fault-injection/README.md

 To have safe access to injection point data 2 macros are added:
 `FAULT_INJECT_READ(var)` and `FAULT_INJECT_WRITE(var, value)`.
 These
 macros use Release-Acquire ordering when thread support is turned on and direct access when it is turned off.
+Please don't use them in client code to maintain backward compatibility.
+The accessors in API should be used instead.

 The thread support is turned on by default and it can be turned of by defining `FAULT_INJECTION_HAS_THREADS` to 0.